mayukh-chr/mayukh-chr.github.io/content/posts/Why-RAGs-feel-Janky.md

 +++
-title = "Why RAGs feel janky, yet it makes sense" date = "2025-07-06" draft = false
+title = "Why RAGs Feel Janky, Yet They Work" date = "2025-07-06" draft = false
 +++

-# Why RAGs Feel Janky, Yet They Work
+# Introduction

 &emsp; &emsp; After years of working in backend development, I recently dove back into the ML and LLM space to build **Cravings**, a lightweight RAG (Retrieval-Augmented Generation) chatbot that suggests recipes based on how you're feeling.
 Using Google Gemini API's free-tier Flash models, a Qdrant vector database hosted on GCP, FastEmbed for local text embedding, and a FastAPI backend, I was expecting something... more sophisticated under the hood.
 What I found instead was surprisingly simple: the retrieved data was just **concatenated strings** fed directly to the LLM.
 No fancy JSON protocols, no structured schemas, just plain text mashed together and handed off to the model.